 But it’s what’s inside that counts when it comes to planning.

-Before you purchase, flip through the inside pages and determine if that planner is going to work for you.
+Before you purchase, flip through the inside pages and determine if what weekly planner is going to work for you.

 For example, list-makers might benefit from vertical boxes to write in and bullet journalers may prefer wide-open white spaces.